 1. Defibrillators

-a) Two mobile defibrillators which are transported around stadium in two separate, visible and easily available groups of e.g. first aids or controllers.
+a) Two mobile defibrillators which are transported around stadium in two separate, visible and easily available groups of e.g. first aids or controllers, or b) Four fixed-mounted defibrillators, one in each stand, located visibly and easily accessible.